Ultrasound A Right-Wing Tool That Tries To Control A Woman’s Body, Writer Claims

 Is the push to show ultrasound imagery to expectant mothers unfair to pro-choice advocates?
 Sound off in the comments section below.

-[Featured Image By Africa Studio / Shutterstock]
+[Featured Image By Africa Studio/Shutterstock]